kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tcp_proxy.md

   loadBalancer: {}
 {{< /highlight >}}

-The important part here is the entry on port `8000` for our tcp service.
-Once the service has been saved to kubernetes, get the NodePort from the service port entry and save it for later.
+The important part here is the entry on port `8000` for our TCP service.
+Once the service has been saved to Kubernetes, get the NodePort from the service port entry and save it for later.

 The next and final step is routing to the service.

+### Routing to the TCP service

 This step assumes you are running on a local minikube instance.

 ```bash
 curl -v telnet://$(minikube ip):30197
 ```